 With strong and growing economy, it is not a wonder why more and more people from other cities in Russia (and some from all over the world) find a living in Moscow.
-As of now, the city has over 10 million people, making it one of Europe’s most populous cities.
+For the moment, the city has over 10 million people, making it one of Europe’s most populous cities.

 The majority of Moscow’s inhabitants are of Russian ethnicity; making up its largest minority groups are Belarusians, Ukrainians, Azerbaijanis, Tatars, and Armenians.

 Many find the Muscovites – a reference to the people of Moscow – to be grim and strict because they rarely smile.
 However, do not be easily fooled with their looks as they can be very nice and warm individuals.
-Most Russians do not like to hide their feelings; and frowning and yelling is just a way of being straight and honest.
+Most Russians do not like to hide their feelings.
+Frowning and yelling is just a way of being straight and honest.
 If you get to know them during your visit, you will be pleasantly surprised as to how genuine the Muscovites are.